perujuice/gitLabRealTimeWeb/README.md

 ## Security Measures:
 - The express server uses the helmet package, for setting security related HTTP response headers.
+- Prevent CSRF (Cross-site request forgery) attacs by setting a state: "a value that can’t be predicted used by the client to maintain state between the request and callback".
+It is done in the GitLab Oauth flow, before anything happens, a state is set.

 ## Extra requirements